 Hudson Valley Tech Meetup

+CONTENT FOR THIS WILL BE FURTHER UPDATED…

-Digital entrepreneurs Kale Kaposhilin and Dan Stone of Kingston's Evolving Media Network cofounded the Hudson Valley Tech Meetup in 2014. has gained thousands of membersach Tech Meetup app developers, programmers, graphic designers and other members of the tech community for networking and presentations by industry leaders.
-Meetups have featured many of the area’s tech luminaries, such as Dennis Crowley, co-founder of Foursquareand Tim Brown, Head of Typography for Adobe Typekit and Adobe Type. off StartupHV, a monthly event startups in the hot seat for crowd-sourced refinement of their business models.
+Digital entrepreneurs Kale Kaposhilin and Dan Stone of Kingston's Evolving Media Network co-founded the Hudson Valley Tech Meetup in 2014.
+It has since gained thousands of members, and each Tech Meetup convenes app developers, programmers, graphic designers and other members of the tech community for networking and presentations by industry leaders.
+Meetups have featured many of the area’s tech luminaries, such as Dennis Crowley, co-founder of Foursquare, and Tim Brown, Head of Typography for Adobe Typekit and Adobe Type.
+A spin-off group, StartupHV, hosts a monthly event to put startups in the hot seat for crowd-sourced refinement of their business models.

 http://ulstercountyny.gov/ulsterforbusiness/filmmaking